digitalu/bridgets/README.md

 In other words, its goal is that the backend developers won't have to manually write API documentation or to maintain a Postman collection to keep the client up-to-date with the API.

 ## Getting Started

+A more detailed tutorial can be found on the <a href="https://bridgets.co"> https://bridgets.co </a> website.

 We recommend creating a new **BridgeTS** app using *create-bridgeTS-app*, which sets up everything automatically for you.